chaoss/wg-metrics-development/focus-areas/what/types-of-contributions.md

 - Especially with automated reports, allow community members to opt-out and not appear on the contribution reports.
 - Acknowledge imperfect capture of contribution types and be explicit about what types of contributions are included.
 - As a project evolves, methods for collecting types of contributions will need to adapt.
-For example, when an internationalization library is exchanged, project activity around localization conceivably produces different metrics before and after the change.
+For example, when an internationalization library is replace it with a different one, project activity around localization conceivably produces different metrics before and after the change.
 - Account for activity from bots when mining contribution types at large scale.

 ## References